-Derivative positions in equity instruments for other than hedging purposes shall not exceed 50% of total equity assets of the Scheme.
-The Scheme may take positions in fixed income derivatives up to 50% of the total fixed income assets of the Scheme for the purpose of hedging and portfolio balancing purposes.
-The Scheme shall have derivative exposure as per the SEBI regulations issued and amended from time to time.
+Derivative positions in equity instruments for other than hedging purposes shall not exceed 50% of equity total assets.
+The Scheme shall have derivative exposure as per the SEBI regulations issued and as amended from time to time.

 Disclosure on derivatives products as part of investment strategy